brianhouse/ART212/assignments/4_hybrid_worlds/description.md

 Your video should be uploaded to Vimeo with your title and description with a link posted to Slack.
 We will put these together on a website for a virtual final exhibition.

 Schedule:
+Please refer to the syllabus

-- Tuesday 4/7: discuss ideas
+~~- Tuesday 4/7: discuss ideas~~
-- Thursday 4/9: proposal slides posted to Slack and presented on Zoom
+~~- Thursday 4/9: proposal slides posted to Slack and presented on Zoom~~ ~~- Thursday 4/16: check-in presentations on Zoom~~

+- Thursday 4/9: discuss ideas
-- Thursday 4/16: check-in presentations on Zoom
+- Tuesday 4/14: proposal slides posted to Slack and presented on Zoom
 - Thursday 4/23: check-in presentations on Zoom
 - Thursday 4/30: documentation draft due
 - Exam Week: final documentation due